New Product Lines in Product Search

-The patent doesn’t mention product schema or merchant product feeds.
+The product patent doesn’t mention product schema, or merchant product feeds.
 However, it does tell us that it is getting a lot of information about product lines from searcher’s queries.

 Google also collects information about products and product attributes from websites that sell those products, in addition to looking at product queries, as described in this patent.

-Collecting such information from site owners may be the starting source of much information found in the product and category dictionaries and product attribute categories mentioned in this patent.
+Collecting such information from site owners may be the starting source of much information that can get found in the product and category dictionaries and product attribute categories mentioned in this patent.